drart/Power-Bean/README.rst

 TODO
 ----
 * http://stackoverflow.com/questions/8990310/animate-spinner-when-loading-new-page
+* Upon connect poll bean for its state and update the UI accordingly
 * Disconnect Bean when app loses focus
 * Reconnect Bean when app comes back into focus
+* Dim the switch or make invisible when the Bean disconnected
 * Fix the visual layout a bit more to make it easier to deal with connection issues
 * Hack Bean to use USB cable like `this <https://punchthrough.com/bean/examples/mood-light/>`_